-- Nominate specific employees to act as Safety Operators.
-Safety Operators are notified when an employee or service provider signs in and states they are working alone.
-They can also be alerted to the fact a person working alone is due to sign out in 5, 10, 15 .. etc. minutes, and/or is now overdue.
+- Nominate people to act as safety operators.
+Safety operators are notified when an employee or contractor signs in and states they are working alone.
+They can also be alerted to the fact a person working alone is due to sign out or is overdue.

-- Setup Lone Worker centric Questions at sign in.
-When employees or service providers sign into a location, whether they do so via a kiosk, or via WolMobile, or are signed in by a receptionist or security guard, capture presence data like working alone status, duration onsite, purpose of visit, and area/zone they are working in.
+- Setup lone worker questions at sign in.
+When employees or contractors sign into a location, capture presence data like their working alone status, duration on-site, the purpose of visit, and area/zone they are working in.

-- Create custom notifications using Triggers alerting your Safety Operators to the fact they have people working alone.
-Are overdue and more...
+- Create custom notifications using triggers alerting your safety operators that they have people working alone or are overdue.

 - View a list of people on-site using dashboards including those who have updated their geolocation using WolMobile.